waleediqbal411/CCR-paper-data2019/README.md

 6. Abstract of Paper
 7. Author's keywords
 8. Index Keywords
+9. References of a paper

-All of the analyses and results are computed from these eight major attributes.
+All of the analyses and results are computed from these nine major attributes.